eda-ricercatore/admin-notes/skill-set/lower-level-roles/sw-dev-lower-level/web-dev.md

 	- PTO awarded for being part of the on call rotation
 	- Regular Unstructured Development Time to investigate new technologies that would benefit you and your team
 	- Working with the latest versions of Ruby and Rails.
 No legacy Ruby 2.3 or Rails 4.2 apps here.
 + skill set:
+	- You will play a meaningful role in one of our agile teams - designing, building, deploying and maintaining the team's deliverables with respect to the full lifecycle of our new data analytics offerings.
+You will work closely in with other teams in their related journeys.
+	- As an experienced engineer you will help to drive continuous improvement in practices and improve the team’s ability to take on bigger challenges.
+	- You will gain exposure to a wide range of our software modules and the technologies backing them, e.g. cloud, microservices, database, data lakes, cloud warehouses, pipelines.
+Key technologies we currently use include: AWS, Kubernetes, Kafka, Snowflake, Java, Terraform, React, MongoDB, Oracle
+	- What we’re looking for in you
+		* Passion for writing and maintaining high-quality software
+		* An understanding of how to build and support large scale distributed systems and handle issues that arise
+		* Strong skills in data acquisition, pipeline and data storage/lake technologies
+		* Cloud experience (we use AWS and Kubernetes)
+		* Experience with at least two programming languages, e.g. Python, Scala, Java
+	- The following would be beneficial:
+		* Experience with DevOps and Infrastructure as code (e.g. Terraform)
+		* Experience using lean and agile practices in a regulated environment
+		* Experience with Tableau or similar BI tools such as PowerBI
+		* Experience with Spark, Airflow or similar
+	- What you’ll get in return
+		* Working in a multi-functional, team-based environment, our culture is enabling and engaging
+		* You’ll be exposed to a range of technologies with the opportunity to expand your experience and expertise
+		* IDBS has the camaraderie of a small company, but the security of a global employer, we offer flexible career paths, exciting work, and the opportunity to both learn from others and share your experiences.
++ skill set:
 	- We are actively looking for an experienced Platform Software Engineer and Java, C++, Python software engineers to join our team on a Machine Learning developer tools software project.
 This role requires experience identifying and/or developing and integrating technology components for local/cloud Machine Learning development tools platform that includes rich visual development ML-based intelligent agents.
 Must be able to work with Agile product delivery team.
 Effective communicator who can collaborate with architects, Front End developers, and User Experience designers to produce necessary documentation based on the code created.
 	- Analyze, design, and develop the platform components.